notion-enhancer/notion-enhancer/CONTRIBUTING.md

 to keep a consistent code but informative style it is preferred to name variables with `snake_case`, functions/methods with `camelCase`, and classes with `PascalCase`.

-for information on how to create a theme or module, check the [docs](README.md).
+for information on how to create a theme or module, check the [docs](DOCUMENTATION.md).

 ## review

 active core devs will manually look through each pull request and communicate with contributors before merging to make sure it is a) safe, b) functional and c) bug-free.

-**a)** system details (e.g. IP, clipboard) + notion user data are considered private unless directly shared by the user. none of this should be accessed or transmitted to an external server.
+**a) safe:** system details (e.g. IP, clipboard) + notion user data are considered private unless directly shared by the user. none of this should be accessed or transmitted to an external server.

-**b)** is there a better way to do this? can extra dependencies be removed or replaced by newer web technologies? how can this be made as user-friendly as possible?
+**b) functional:** is there a better way to do this? can extra dependencies be removed or replaced by newer web technologies? how can this be made as user-friendly as possible?

-**c)** where possible, code should be tested on a variety of platforms in a variety of situations so it can be confirmed that it won't break anything for the user and is robust enough to handle use by both power-users and non-tech-savvy users.
+**c) bug-free:** where possible, code should be tested on a variety of platforms in a variety of situations so it can be confirmed that it won't break anything for the user and is robust enough to handle use by both power-users and non-tech-savvy users.